Artewat/Artewat/README.md

-# Hey there, I'm Artewat, and you on my git page👋
+# Hey there, I'm Artewat, and you are on my git page(somehow)👋
 ## I'm just a guy who wants to learn programming
 ### Now I'm learning such programming languages like: C++, C#, Golang